gridbugs/gridbugs.org/_posts/2020-05-21-conways-game-of-life-on-the-nes-in-rust.md

 <!--more-->

+When running in an emulator,
-Press any button on your controller to restart the demo from a randomized state.
+press any button on your controller to restart from a randomized state.

 ## NES Rendering